TBT8A10/Research/README.md

 ### Boot Sequence
 [Wiki Page](https://opensource.rock-chips.com/wiki_Rockusb)|[Wiki Page](https://opensource.rock-chips.com/wiki_Boot_option) \
-It's possible that the device can boot from an SD Card in [multiple stages](http://rockchip.wikidot.com/boot-sequence)
+The device may be able to boot from an SD Card in [multiple stages](http://rockchip.wikidot.com/boot-sequence)
 1. **BootROM** (Hard-coded, can't be modified)
    * If no bootable firmware found, enters MASKROM mode.
    * According to Rockchip, it's possible to "short the eMMC clock to GND" to force the device into MASKROM.